irohiroki/RubyBlockConverter/README.md

-Ruby Block Converter for Sublime Text 2
+Ruby Block Converter for Sublime Text 2 and 3
 ==============================
 A command plugin that enables to toggle ruby blocks between braces and `do end`.